Roy LICHTENSTEIN (1923-1997)

 In 1994 Roy restarts one of his signature themes : the young woman copied from a comic panel, colored with dots that mimic printing patterns.
 Henceforth the woman is nude, sometimes in the presence of another naked woman, never with a man.

-On July 10 in New York, Christie's sells as lot 58 Nude with Joyous Painting, oil and acrylic 178 x 135 cm painted in 1994.
-The press release of May 15 announces an estimate in the region of $ 30M.
+Nude with Joyous Painting, oil and acrylic 178 x 135 cm painted in 1994 was sold for $ 46M from an estimate in the region of $ 30M by Christie's on July 10, 2020, lot 58.
 Please watch the video shared by the auction house.

 In the comic book, the pretty blonde had a love sorrow.
 Now she is naked and the explanatory text is no longer available : she is simply waiting for something undefined which is probably not a partner.
 She may be finishing her washing after putting a headband.